-- Towball has reached the lowest wear limit of 49.61mm dia. - Both coupling head and towball are showing signs of wear. - Towball is in good condition with 50mm dia, but the coupling head is showing an excessive level of wear.
+- Tow ball has reached the lowest wear limit of 49.61mm dia. - Both coupling head and tow ball are showing sign of wear. - Tow ball is in good condition with 50mm dia., but the coupling head is showing an excessive level of wear.